ejesse/pazzo-sessions/README.rst

 Copy that output to be the value of the SESSION_SECRET_KEY.

 That should be it.
-You should now be able to use the sessions as if they were regular old Django sessions (note: you still have run the ).
+You should now be able to use the sessions as if they were regular old Django sessions (note: you still have run have ``django.contrib.sessions.middleware.SessionMiddleware`` in your MIDDLEWARE_CLASSE ).

 ------------
 WSGI configuration